Flexible and tailored to you

 Master’s Programme Teaching Plan

-Given the extensive range of elective options in the design of the master’s program, the degree accommodates two types of student profiles:
+Due to the wide range of elective options available in the master’s programme design, the offered degree accommodates two types of students:

-• The student interested in specializing in one or more specific AI disciplines, who will tend to enroll in all the subjects and seminars relevant to their areas of interest.
+• The student interested in specialising in one or more specific disciplines of AI, who will tend to take all courses and seminars related to their areas of interest.

-• The student seeking a more global perspective, that is, acquiring extensive knowledge across all of AI, who will tend to take subjects from nearly every module.
+• The student seeking a more comprehensive overview, aiming to acquire extensive knowledge of the entire AI field, who will tend to take courses across almost all subjects.

-All subjects are taught in the first semester, either in Spanish or English, leaving the second semester for seminars and the master’s final project.
-Students have the freedom to choose any of the 7 subjects from the available offerings.
+All courses are taught in the first semester, either in Spanish or English, leaving the second semester for seminars and the master’s thesis.
+Students can freely choose 7 courses from the available offerings.

-Regarding seminars, there is also a high degree of flexibility; however, to cover all the competencies of the degree, students are required to take seminars in those modules where they have not chosen any subjects.
-The name of these seminars will match that of the module.
+Regarding the seminars, there is also a high degree of flexibility.
+However, to cover all the competencies of the degree, students are required to attend seminars in subjects where they have not selected any courses, with the seminar name matching the subject name.

-All seminars can be accessed online if a valid reason is given for not being able to attend physically, except for S1: Research Methodology (in its first-semester edition), S9: Fuzzy Logic, and S12: Principles of Robotic Locomotion.
+Most seminars can be taken online if the inability to attend in person is adequately justified.
+The exceptions are S1: Research Methodology (first-semester edition), S9: Fuzzy Logic, and S12: Principles of Robotic Locomotion, which are only offered in person.

-Seminars whose names coincide with the module to which they belong (S5, S6, S7, S8, and S11)
+(2) Optional Seminars whose name matches that of the subject to which they belong (S5, S6, S7, S8, S11)

-In these seminars, students acquire advanced or specialized knowledge in a module covered in the master’s program.
+In these seminars, students acquire advanced or specialised knowledge about a subject studied in the master’s programme.

 Master’s final project